Batch42/yourbase/docs/design/CIServer.md

 -	Each repository will have N volumes that allow us to speed up the bazel setup process.
 -	Each volume can only be used by one node at a time, because they will be modifying it (e.g: to advance commit versions, log stuff etc).
 It looks like kubernetes volume claims can be used for this.
--	For the MVP we should probably use GCS persistent storage, though for this use case local volumes are not that bad because the impact of data loss is minimal.
+-	For the Phase 1 we should probably use GCS persistent storage, though for this use case local volumes are not that bad because the impact of data loss is minimal.
 I think it's OK for us to use local volumes when we run in DigitalOcean and less sophisticated IaaS.

 ##### Kubernetes Control